Accepting customers

 Accepting bookings from under 18s

 Anyone under the age of 18 does not have the same legal capacity as an adult to enter into a contract, such as making a room booking.
-You can accept bookings for someone under 18 to stay, but you are advised to be careful.
-For example, the booking itself should be made by someone 18 or over such as a parent, guardian or another adult who can take responsibility for payment or damages.
+You can accept bookings for someone under 18 to stay, but you should be careful.
+For example, the booking itself should be made by someone 18 or over – such as a parent, guardian or another adult who can take responsibility for payment or damages.